Narahari-Sundaragopalan/ISQA8086-Team-Project/Deliverables/DataCleaningDocumentation/DataCleaningDocumentation.md

 for 27 measures of chronic disease related to unhealthy behaviors (5), health outcomes (13), and use of preventive services (9).
 It also includes estimates for approximately 28,000 census tracts within 500 largest US cities.
 It includes 21 variables and 810103 observations.
-Currently, we are using the dataset with respect to the year 2013 and have seperated the original dataset containing years 2013 and 2014 into the 2013 and has 116025 observations and 9 variables that need to be cleaned for better data evaluation and analysis.
+Currently, we are using the dataset with respect to the year 2013 and have seperated the original dataset containing years 2013 and 2014 into the 2013 and has 116025 observations and 13 variables that need to be cleaned for better data evaluation and analysis.
+Due to the reason that we are not doing census tract analysis based on the population count, the variable Low confidence limit, High confidence limit have been removed .

 Variables include:
 * Year
 * StateDesc
 * CityName